oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

 In this workshop, we will show how Artificial Intelligence (AI) and Machine Learning (ML) are helping identify breast cancer using Oracle APEX, Oracle AI Vision Service, and Oracle Autonomous Database.

-We’ll share how we trained our AI Machine learning models with X-Ray mammography images to identify breast cancers and even incorporated many other features, such as helping doctors or patients dictate medical symptoms and diagnoses quickly by sending an email of the audio message and the medical transcription text.
+We will share how we trained our AI Machine learning models with X-Ray mammography images to identify breast cancers and even incorporated many other features, such as helping doctors or patients dictate medical symptoms and diagnoses quickly by sending an email of the audio message and the medical transcription text.

 Estimated Workshop Time: 12 hours